davidcosc/davidos/README.md

 # Davidos

 This repository aims at showcasing how a computer works under the hood when you have no operating system to do all the heavy lifting for you.
-Our goal will be to create a minimal operating system that allows us to run different custom mini games.
-It is by no means a complete explanation or tutorial on everything that goes on in detail.
-It rather focuses on a subset of important concepts worth learning about.
+Our goal will be to create a minimal operating system.
 An operating system is system software that manages computer hardware and software resources.
 It provides common services for computer programs and acts as an interface for the user.
-Not only will it enable us to load our mini games from a disk, but also provide functions for displaying text on a screen, taking user input from a keyboard and running our games.
-Along the way we will learn about different hardware components and how to write drivers to interact with them.
-We will take a look at the boot process and the BIOS.
-We will find out how to address different parts of the system, how to use memory and handle device I/O.
+Rather than focusing on all the nitty gritty details required for optimization and robustness of an operating system, we will focus on simple implementations in order to provide a basic understanding of some important features.
+Our operating system will contain basic drivers to interact with hardware such as the display or hard disk drive.
+It will provide simple memory management as well as multi tasking.

 ## 1 Instruction Operands